 In 1904s, Queen Sisowath Kossomak Nearirath Serey Vatthana, the wife of King Norodom Suramarit, was sent an invitation to visit the Sothearath primary school.
 While there she saw the schoolmistress prepare an inspirational Angkor Apsara dance performed by young school children in the paper Apsara costume including Crown, Sampot, and Flower, all referencing Apsara represented at Angkor Wat.
 The Queen got the idea to re-create the dance, which led her first granddaughter, Princess Norodom Buppha Devi, a daughter of Norodom Sihanouk, to become the first professional Apsara dancer of the modern era.
 The Princess started practicing the dance at 5 years old and danced Apsara for the first time during King Norodom Sihanouk's tenure.
 In 1967, the fine-boned young princess, clad in silk and glittering jewels, performed beneath the stars on the open pavilion within the palace walls, accompanied by the royal dance troupe and the Pinpeat orchestra.
 Selected by her grandmother, Queen Sisowath Kossomak, to become a dancer when she was only a baby.
 She toured the world as the principal dancer of the Apsara role.

-The costumes reference from the Apsara on the Angkor Wat temple.
+The costumes reference the Apsara on the Angkor Wat temple.
 In the past, the headdress of the lead Apsara has five points or tips, with two rows of spherical decorations like the Apsara pictured at Angkor Wat.
-Moreover, Headdress is worn by the subordinate dancers generally have three points and only one row of sphere decoration.
-And, this crowns often include garlands of artificial hair with ornate adornments.
-In modern dance routine, nowadays, the five points crowns are frequently absent.
+Moreover, Headdress is worn by the subordinate dancers and generally has three points and only one row of sphere decoration.
+And, these crowns often include garlands of artificial hair with ornate adornments.
+In modern dance routines, nowadays, the five points crowns are frequently absent.

-Two types of gold ankle jewelry are usually worn by the Apsara dancer, the first being kong tong chhuk the second kong ngor (or kong kravel).
-The sangvar is a loosely decorated band of beads worn crosswise.
+Two types of gold ankle jewelry are usually worn by the Apsara dancer, the first being Kong Tong Chhuk and the second Kong Ngor (or Kong Kravel).
+The Sangvar is a loosely decorated band of beads worn crosswise.
 The golden flower is considered a body-decorating element, either worn on the waist or carried during the performance.
 It too is gold in color and made of thin flexible copper.

-The Royal Ballet of Cambodia or Apsara Dance has been listed and proclaimed as a Masterpiece of Oral and Intangible Heritage of Humanity by UNESCO on November 2003.
+Apsara Dance is one of many repertory dances of The Royal Ballet of Cambodia that has been listed and proclaimed as a Masterpiece of Oral and Intangible Heritage of Humanity by UNESCO on November 2003.